The Enlightenment of the Greengage Tree

-The Enlightenment of the Greengage Tree (اشراق درخت گوجه سبز) is a novel written by Shokoofeh Azar, an Iranian writer living in Australia.
-This novel in the style of magical realism is the narrative of a thirteen-year-old girl named Bahar from an Iranian family of five and residents of the village of Razan after the Iranian Revolution.
+The Enlightenment of the Greengage Tree (اشراق درخت گوجه سبز) is a 2020 novel written by Shokoofeh Azar, an Iranian Australian writer.

+The novel, written in the magical realist style, is the narrative of a thirteen-year-old girl named Bahar from an Iranian family of five and residents of the village of Razan after the 1979 Iranian Revolution.

+The novel was originally written in Persian, and was first published in English translation by the Wild Dingo Press in Australia in 2017.
+The translator has chosen to remain anonymous.

+It was placed on the shortlist for the International Booker Prize in 2020, and Azar is the first Iranian author to have been nominated for the prize.
+The book was republished for audiences outside Australia by Europa Editions.